SteinOv/DrugImpurityAnalysis.jl/README.md

 For each impurity/adulterant:
   1) The actual RT is determined by {predicted RT * RT modifier}\
   For each mz value:\
-    2) An XIC spectrum is created of the specified mz value (or the sum of several mz values if defined in compounds.csv).\
+ &nbsp;2) An XIC spectrum is created of the specified mz value (or the sum of several mz values if defined in compounds.csv).\
-    3) The peak is integrated\
+ &nbsp;3) The peak is integrated
   4) The total intensity is determined
   5) The ratio to the major compound is calculated: {total intensity impurity/adulterant / total intensity major compound * factor}
   6) This ratio is added to the dataframe containing the metadata